MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 ## Grant consent for the added permissions for the enterprise application

-After permissions are added to your application, users or administrators need to grant consent to the new permissions.
+After permissions are added to your application, users or admins need to grant consent to the new permissions.
 Nonadmin users see a consent prompt when they sign into your app.
 Admin users on the other hand can grant consent to the new permissions on behalf of all users in their organization when they first sign in to your app or in the Microsoft Entra admin center.

 When the added permissions require admin consent, the required actions vary based on app type:

 - **Single tenant app and multitenant app in home tenant**: The user must sign in as a Global Administrator and [grant tenant-wide consent](~/identity/enterprise-apps/grant-admin-consent.md).
 - **Multi-tenant apps in customer's tenants**: User sees new consent prompts on their next sign-in attempt.
 If the permissions only require user consent, the user can grant consent.
 If the permissions require admin consent, the user must contact their administrator to grant consent.

-### Remove an unused permission
+### Stop requesting unused permissions

 Removing permissions can reduce the risk of exposing sensitive data or compromising security and simplify the consent process for your users or administrators.
-If your app no longer needs permission, you should remove it from your app registration’s required resource access and code.
-For example, an application that no longer sends email notifications can remove the Mail.ReadWrite permission.
+If your app no longer needs a permission, you should prevent your app from requesting it by removing the permission from your app registration’s required resource access and code.
+For example, an application that no longer sends email notifications can remove the `Mail.ReadWrite` permission.

 > [!IMPORTANT]
 > Removing a permission from your app registration doesn't automatically revoke the permissions already granted to the app.
 You need to revoke the permissions manually.
 For more information, see the [Revoke consent for the removed permissions for the enterprise application](#revoke-consent-for-the-removed-permissions-for-the-enterprise-application) section of this article.

-## Stop requesting permissions with static consent
+## Stop requesting permissions for static consent

 :::zone pivot="portal"

-To remove permissions that require static consent, you need to remove the permission from the app registration's side.
-An admin of the tenant also needs to revoke the permission on the Enterprise application side.
+To stop requesting permissions that require static consent, you need to remove the permission from the **App registrations** pane.
+An admin of the tenant also needs to revoke the permission on the **Enterprise applications** pane.
 For more information on how to revoke permissions granted to an enterprise application, see [Revoke permissions for an enterprise application](~/identity/enterprise-apps/manage-application-permissions.md#review-and-revoke-permissions).

-In this section, you learn how to remove permissions from static consent.
+In this section, you learn how to stop requesting permissions for static consent.

 You can remove permissions from static consent in two different ways in the Microsoft Entra admin center: